nickpapac/docs/README.md

 1. `Basic Tests`, which only perform one action and one test, to showcase that individual test function
 2. `Simple Tests`, which perform a simple real-world scenario, i.e. *Turn Light on through Network Command*
 3. `Complex Tests`, which perform a more common and complex real-world scenario, and whose goal is to showcase what an actual Functional test for a real product would test, with more than one assertions and using multiple APIs.

-## Projects (TODO)
-Spanner supports the creation of one or more projects for working with different repositories.
-To create a new project:

-1. Select Projects from the navigation menu on the left side of the dashboard.
-2. Click on New Project.
-...

 ## Project Jobs (TODO)
 Spanner executes each test script inside a virtual environment.
 For each run, a new job is created.
 Jobs can run automatically (through pull requests) or manually as described below.